December 2019 Jobs Report

 Employment and Unemployment

-The Department of Labor reported the unemployment rate rose by 0.2 percentage point to 3.9 percent in December.
-One year ago, unemployment stood at 4.1 percent.
+The Department of Labor reported the unemployment rate held steady at 3.5% in December.

 Labor Force Participation

-- The labor force participation rate, the share of people employed or looking for work, ticked up 0.2 percentage points to 63.1 percent.
-It is below the pre-recession rate of 66 percent.
+The labor force participation rate, the share of people employed or looking for work, remained constant at 63.2%.

-In December, average hourly earnings for all employees on private nonfarm payrolls increased by 11 cents to $27.48.
-It is a 3.2 percent increase from a year ago.
+In December, average hourly earnings for all employees in private nonfarm jobs increased by 3 cents to $28.32.
+They are up 2.9% from a year ago.

 Next Article Previous Article